Generalized Least Squares Kernelized Tensor Factorization: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultidimensional} tensors provide a natural representation for real-world data with spatial and temporal structures, such as traffic state measurements (e.g., speed or flow), color images, digital videos, functional MRI scans, and user-item rating records.
-With the rapid development of data acquisition technologies, such datasets are increasingly prevalent and play a vital role in numerous applications.
-However, a critical challenge in analyzing tensor-structured data is the ubiquitous problem of sparsity and incompleteness.
-As a result, tensor data recovery has emerged as a central research problem in areas including traffic state imputation \cite{chen2021low,lei2022bayesian,chen2024nt}, image/video inpainting \cite{panagakis2021tensor}, signal processing \cite{cichocki2015tensor}, and remote sensing \cite{wang2023tensor}.
+\IEEEPARstart{M}{ultidimensional} tensors provide a natural representation for real-world data with inherent spatial and temporal structures, such as traffic state measurements (speed or flow), color images, digital videos, functional MRI scans, and user-item rating records~\cite{lu2011survey,lei2025low,wangsubspace}.
+With the rapid advancement of data acquisition technologies, tensor-structured datasets have become increasingly prevalent and play a vital role across a wide range of applications~\cite{sidiropoulos2017tensor,xing2026lightweight,xing2025human}.
+However, a fundamental challenge in analyzing such data is the ubiquitous sparsity and incompleteness due to sensor failures, occlusions, limited sampling budgets, and privacy or storage constraints~\cite{lei2022bayesian,chen2021low}.
+As a result, tensor data recovery has emerged as a central research problem in various domains, including traffic state imputation~\cite{chen2021low,lei2022bayesian,chen2024nt}, image/video inpainting~\cite{panagakis2021tensor,ravishankar2019image}, signal processing~\cite{cichocki2015tensor}, and remote sensing~\cite{wang2023tensor}.

-The key to tensor completion lies in leveraging the relationships between observed and missing entries.
-Given the intrinsic low-dimensional structure of real-world multidimensional data, low-rank modeling approaches---such as matrix/tensor factorization (MF/TF) with a pre-specified rank \cite{acar2011scalable}, nuclear-norm minimization-based matrix/tensor completion (MC/TC) \cite{liu2012tensor}, and advanced tensor decompositions like tensor ring and tensor train decomposition \cite{yuan2019tensor}---have been widely studied.
-A major limitation of standard low-rank factorization models is their permutation invariance along each dimension, which prevents them from incorporating additional constraints or side information on the latent factors.
-Consequently, these models often overlook local smoothness---critical structural prior information such as spatial correlations among neighboring sensors or temporal continuity in traffic measurements.
+The key to effective tensor completion lies in leveraging the intrinsic relationships between observed and missing entries.
+Real-world multidimensional data often exhibit low-dimensional latent structures, motivating the development of low-rank modeling approaches.
+Representative methods include matrix/tensor factorization (MF/TF) with a pre-specified rank~\cite{acar2011scalable}, nuclear-norm minimization-based matrix/tensor completion (MC/TC)~\cite{liu2012tensor}, and more expressive tensor formats such as tensor ring and tensor train decompositions~\cite{yuan2019tensor}.
+Under a low-rank assumption, the missing entries in a $D$-dimensional tensor $\boldsymbol{\mathcal{Y}}\in\mathbb{R}^{I_1\times\cdots\times I_D}$ can be inferred using observed values by projecting the data onto a reduced-dimensional latent space of rank $R$ with $R\ll\left\{I_d\right\}_{d=1}^D$.
+However, the underlying limitation of standard low-rank models is the permutation invariance along each dimension, which restricts the incorporation of side information or additional consistency on the latent factors~\cite{lei2022bayesian,chen2021low}.
+In practice, this often leads to suboptimal recovery since real-world data generally exhibit local smoothness, e.g.,~spatial correlations among neighboring sensors or pixels and temporal continuity across adjacent time points.